wp-plugins/namaste-lms/readme.txt

 - Added option to redirect to specific URL after Paypal payment
 - Added option to include "enroll" shortcodes outside of course page
 - Improved the redirect URL after course enrollment (now defaults to the course page)
+- Added [namaste-mycertificates] shortcode and made the certificate display accessible outside of wp-admin

 = Version 1.4 =
 - Advanced users only: You can now create your own versions of all Namaste views for high-level of customization